fiji-hpc/hpc-datastore/README.md

 ./start-server PATH HOST PORT
 ```
 One can (re)start the server on a folder with some datasets already inside,
-the server will be serving it too.
+the server will be serving them too.

 One probably want to execute that inside a `screen` or `tmux` environment.